Dakahlia Governorate: Archaeology

-According to the Egypt's Ministry of Antiquities, in February, 2020, Egyptian archaeologists have uncovered 83 tombs dating back to 4,000 B.C known as Naqada III period.
-Various small pottery pots in different shapes and some sea shells, makeup tools, eyeliner pots, and jewels were also revealed in the burial.
+According to Egypt's Ministry of Tourism and Antiquities, in February, 2020, Egyptian archaeologists have uncovered 83 tombs dating back to 4,000 B.C, known as the Naqada III period.
+Various small pottery pots in different shapes, as well as some sea shells, makeup tools, eyeliner pots and jewels, were also revealed in the burial.

 In April 2021, Egyptian archeologists announced the discovery of 110 burial tombs at the Koum el-Khulgan archeological site.
-68 oval-shaped tombs of them dated back to the Predynastic Period and 37 rectangular-shaped tombs were from Second Intermediate Period.
-Rest of them dated back to the Naqada III period.
+Of these, 68 oval-shaped tombs date back to the Predynastic Period, while 37 rectangular-shaped tombs were from Second Intermediate Period.
+The rest of the tombs date back to the Naqada III period.
 The tombs also contained the remains of adults and a baby (buried in a jar), a group of ovens, stoves, remnants of mud-brick foundations, funerary equipment, cylindrical, pear-shaped vessels and a bowl with geometric designs.

+Ancient History

+Pharaonic monuments are scattered throughout the governorate, indicating that the region was inhabited during that era.
+Egypt was generally divided into provinces during the Pharaonic era, each with its own symbol and deity.
+The most prominent of these areas is what is now known as Tell el-Muqaddam, or what was known in ancient Egyptian as Umm Khent.
+It was the capital of Leontopolis, the Greek name for the 19th province in northern Egypt.
+Dakahlia includes a number of ancient archaeological mounds dating back to the Pharaonic era, including Tell el-Rub' in the Tama el-Amdid district, and the remains of the ancient city of Mendes, which served as the capital of Egypt during the 29th Dynasty.
+King Ahmose III built a great temple in the city, of which only a huge sarcophagus remains, considered the largest stone sarcophagus in Egypt.
+Stone remains of temples built by King Ramses II have also been found in the city.
+There is Tell Tama al-Amdid or Thamwis, which is part of Tell el-Rub' and contains artifacts from the 21st Dynasty.
+Tell el-Balamun in Sherbin belongs to the 17th district of Lower Egypt during the Ramesside period.
+The most important artifacts in this area are two masks of pure gold.